 Similarly, brown stains on your teeth could be a sign of tooth decay.
 People who neglect regular brushing and flossing of their teeth have brown stains in between their teeth.
 This is a sign of plaque formation because bacteria accumulate between your teeth and slowly damage the enamel.
 Here, you will first require a dental cleaning procedure before any whitening can take place.

 In-office, professional teeth whitening services are provided by trained technicians.
-They will quickly identify the problem and refer you to a good dentist who can provide the correct treatment for your dental condition.
-Using high-intensity light beams and abrasive hydrogen peroxide bleaching agents on your already sensitive and damaged teeth could exacerbate your dental problems.
+They will quickly identify the problem and refer you to your dentist who can provide the correct treatment for your dental condition.
+Using high-intensity light beams and hydrogen peroxide bleaching agents on your already sensitive and damaged teeth could exacerbate your dental problems.